Calm Your Flames - inflammation in the body

 1. Get tested ( your doctor will devise an action plan to reduce high inflammation in your body)

-2. Stick to a Mediterranean dIet
+2. Stick to a Mediterranean diet

 3. Supplement with vitamin c